sel4devkit/sel4devkit-manual/src/src/activity/new_platform/add_odroidc2.md

     cd ..
     ```

-4. Edit the `default.xml` file in the `camkes-manifest` repository to add a new remote (in our
+4. Edit the `default.xml` file in the `sel4devkit-maaxboard-camkes-manifest` repository to add a new remote (in our
 case called `rod`) pointing at our own GitHub account.

     For example, the line to add is